bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     (base)    $ conda activate fenicsx
     (fenicsx) $ conda install -c conda-forge fenics-dolfinx mpich pyvista matplotlib cycler
     ```
-    `pyvista` supports plotting higher order unstructured mesh in Jupyter notebook environment. `matplotlib` lacks support for higher order unstructured mesh.
+    `pyvista` supports plotting higher-order unstructured mesh in Jupyter Notebook environments. `matplotlib` lacks support for higher-order unstructured mesh.
 So, it is recommended to use `pyvista` for quick visualization.
 But you can still use `matplotlib` for regular plotting.

 2. To uninstall `FEniCSx` packages from Anaconda, you will have to uninstall everything within the environment.
-Before you proceed to uninstall check if `FEniCSx` environment is active in the terminal.
+Before you proceed to uninstall check if the `FEniCSx` environment is active in the terminal.
 If it is active, then deactivate it first and proceed to uninstall the packages.

     ```
     (fenicsx) $ conda deactivate